ArtifactDB/artifactdb-cli/books/adbcli/tutorial/search.md

 ## Searching metadata

-Now that we have our new project uploaded and indexed, we can search for it, with a command conviniently named `search`.
+Now that we have our new project uploaded and indexed, we can search for it, with a command conveniently named `search`.
 By default, if nothing more is specified, this command performs a wildcard search on the whole instance.
 If lots of results are returned, a pagination is put in place, asking if we want to get more results.
 For demo purpose, we'll restrict our search to our project, `PRJ000000021`: